- Vehicle Accident Report Std 270 .pdf

 OK, YOU'VE HAD A MOTOR VEHICLE ACCIDENT, SO NOW WHAT HAPPENS?

 Well, that depends on who you are and when we're talking about.
 Hopefully, the following will help explain "Who's On First."

 You are the University driver and it is immediately following the accident:

 - At the accident scene, do not admit fault or make any promises that the State of California or California State University, Stanislaus will pay for any damages.
 Using the Std 269 card that should be in your vehicle glove compartment, write down as much information as you can.
 Tear off the perforated part and give it to the other driver.

-- If you or any other party involved suffered significant bodily injury or property damage, report the accident immediately to CSUS Public Safety and the Risk Manager.
+- If you or any other party involved suffered significant bodily injury or property damage, report the accident immediately to Stan State Public Safety and the Risk Manager.

 - If the accident did not happen on the Turlock campus, you must complete the Vehicle Accident Report Std 270 (.pdf) within 48 hours following the accident.
 Have a Public Safety Officer review the Std 270 and you both sign it.
 If the accident did happen on a Turlock campus road, a Public Safety Officer will investigate the scene, complete the Std 270 (.pdf) and you will both sign it.